 Goals of the Switchboard Project

-Build relationships with food supply chain actors across Maine
+Build relationships between food supply chain actors across Maine

 Identify opportunities to maximize the use of existing food infrastructure and equipment across Maine; supporting small business access to infrastructure and markets